lyon-fnal/devenv/vscode-docker.md

 ## 5.2 Create an environment variable file

-The debugger will run in a fresh shell and, unfortunately, it will not run your environment variable file first.
-You can specify an environment variable file that the debugger script will load.
+The debugger will run in a fresh shell and, unfortunately, it will not run your environment setup script.
+Instead, you can specify an environment variable file that the debugger script will load.
 To create this file, do

 ```bash
 env > project.env